Thinking about taking the plunge and applying for Camp America but have questions? Here are some of our most frequently asked Qs:

 My video is not uploading, what do I do?

 Please ensure your video is 50MB or less.
 Anything over 50MB will be too big.
 If you’re still having issues, please call us on 1300 889 067.
 Please DO NOT email us your video we cannot upload it for you.
 We would suggest you convert the video to .avi or .mov format only.
-Should you need to convert your video we would suggest you using the file conversion site which is available here.
+Should you need to convert your video we would suggest you use a file conversion site which is available here.

 Why has my photo been rejected?

 The photos need to clearly show you performing your skills.
 If you have written down that you have experience in horse-riding – then do you have any pictures of you on a horse?
 We want to see that it’s YOU in the pictures so if you play for your university hockey team and are showing a picture of 22 people on a hockey pitch, which one is YOU?
 It might be a good idea to highlight or circle yourself in the picture before uploading it.
-Make sure you do not have your back to the camera, and t he pictures are not too dark.
+Make sure you do not have your back to the camera, and the pictures are not too dark.
 Please also include a short description to tell us what is happening in your picture.
 The photographs go a long way to ‘back-up’ the written part of your application and really help Camp Directors in making their hiring assessments.
 If your pictures do not meet these basic requirements, they will be rejected.

 Do I need to attend an interview?

-All first time applicants are required to be interviewed by Camp America to ensure they meet the program requirements and are a good match for working at a summer camp.
+All first-time applicants are required to be interviewed by Camp America to ensure they meet the program requirements and are a good match for working at a summer camp.

 Where do the interviews take place, and who interviews me?